 This was the only campsite we booked at the last minute.
 While on Skye, we decided that we hadn’t had enough of Scotland yet, so we decided to spend September in Glencoe before driving back to London for our flight to Prague.
 We were planning on staying at another nearby site in Glencoe that didn’t accept reservations, but upon doing a drive through on arrival, we decided it wasn’t up to our standards.
 We had seen Invercoe as we drove by the loch, and decided to check it out.
 We were pleasantly surprised to see that the campsite was well kept, affordable and had vacancies.
 They sure seemed surprised when we just showed up and said we wanted to rent a tent pitch for a month.

 Even though the Invercoe Caravan and Camping Park was probably the nicest campsite we stayed at in Scotland, it was not our best experience.
 We had lovely weather for setting up our tent, but shortly after that it started raining and it just didn’t stop.
 There were maybe 3 days in September when it wasn’t raining, and the temperature actually dropped a lot more than we expected.
 We were cold, wet and grumpy during our stay in Glencoe, which is too bad because it was a really beautiful area.
 We were told that spring was a really nice time to visit, so keep that in mind.

-Our full, in-depth review of the Invercoe Caravan and Camping Park will be up soon.
+Read our in depth review of the Invercoe Caravan and Camping Park.

 What Gear Did We Bring Camping in Scotland?